 At the interest stage, the prospect is exploring solutions.
 Here, instead of moving forward with a hard sell, a soft sell should be used.
 That soft-sell should result in pushing the prospect to the action stage.
 Examples of soft sells would be inviting the user to download a case study or eGuide or to attend a webinar.

 Again, awareness-stage content needs to be informative and educational.
 It may contain links that take readers to other content focusing on a specific subset of the information presented to the reader.
-There should not be any selling at the awareness stage.
+There should not be any selling at the awareness stage. ou can mix up your content with other resources.
+Materials from Studocu educational platform might be one of the best solutions for you, as this resource is neutral to any specific services and provides educational materials, making your set of links not too salesy.

 Instead, there should be some sort of CTA (call to action) inviting the prospect to register for a newsletter or read another blog post.
 These “asks” require minimal commitment from prospects and continue to move them into the interest stage.